-Adventure of the Week: St Cuthbert&'s Way
+Adventure of the Week: St Cuthbert's Way

-in Japan or trips to Lourdes or Fatima.
+When we think of pilgrimages, we tend to think about the world's major routes, the pilgrimage to Mecca, the Camino de Santiago, the Shikoku trail in Japan or trips to Lourdes or Fatima.
 However, there are pilgrimage sites all over the world, each reflecting the historical religious beliefs of the area.
 Though each of these come with a huge dose of spirituality attached, they also provide great scenery, great company and great walking.
-Scotland's most famous long-distance pilgrimage route is St Cuthbert's Way
+Scotland's most famous long-distance pilgrimage route is St Cuthbert's Way.

 Wide open countryside on St Cuthbert's Way